nishiki-tech/nishiki-documents/project-document/docs/domain-model/group-context/group-aggregate/group.md

 ## User IDs

-The group is composed of users.
+The group contains users.
 The group class has user ID list.
 The Group **cannot exist** without any user.

 ## Container IDs

-The group is composed of containers.
+The group is able to contains containers.
 The group class has container ID list.
 The Group **can exist** without any container.